QIN2DIM/singbox-muggle/README.md

 3. **Debugging**

-   But Before doing so, you need to run sing-box in the foreground using the following command, which is helpful for debugging.
+   Before doing so, you need to run sing-box in the foreground using the following command, which is helpful for debugging.

 ```bash
 sing-box run -c /usr/local/etc/sing-box/config.json